GravityKit/GravityExport-Lite/readme.txt

 = 1.2.1 =
 * Translation: Added `Dutch` translation + enabled posibility to translate via Wordpress.org.
 You can help me out!
 * Enhancement: Worksheets now have a title, and of course a `gfexcel_renderer_worksheet_title` hook.

-= Apology =
-With the release of 1.2.0 the download url has been updated to reflect to plugin name.
-This is partly because of the translation.
-I figured I'd use the same slug everywhere, but forgot it was used in the actual download link.
-Sorry about that!

-That being said, I'm planning an update that regenerates the slug.
-This update will result in all current URL's being invalid.
-I understand that might be an inconvinience, but less so when someone can correctly guess your URL.
-Security first!

 = 1.2.0 =
 * (Very cool) Feature: Download Excel output directly from forms table, and (drumroll), download multiple forms in one file!